-The move to a remote or hybrid workplace, a necessity in 2020 is becoming a long-term strategy for many.
-In fact, more than a quarter of employees will be adopting hybrid work by the end of 2021.
+The move to a remote or hybrid workplace, a necessity during the pandemic is becoming a long-term strategy for many.
+In fact, more than a quarter of employees will adopt hybrid work by the end of 2021.
 However, if the move to remote is not accompanied by proper planning those working from home can become disconnected and disengaged.
-A key leadership challenge for a successful remote workforce will be connecting
+A key leadership challenge for a successful remote workforce will be connecting employees.

 Research supports this fear, with over half of respondents to a 2019 study saying they felt disconnected from their organization.
 Lack of effective communication was cited by nearly a fifth as the driving factor.

 It doesn’t have to be this way.
 Building a connection with remote employees is possible with the right digital tools.
 Where a lack of communication is the issue, a tool like the corporate intranet is a solution.